 For example, WAT advises the Issuer on pricing of the Fractional Bonds.
 This could result in a conflict of interest with customers who are subscribing to the Fractional Bonds.
 To mitigate this, WAT follows a Pricing Policy, which is objective and which is disclosed to all customers on its website.

-In return for services provided to the Issuer, WAT receives a fee equal to 0.25% of the nominal amount of Fractional Bonds issued.
-Therefore, WAT receives fees from both the Issuer and customers who subscribe and redeem Fractional Bonds from the Issuer for the different services it provides.
+In return for services provided to the Issuer, WAT charges the Issuer a fee equal to 0.25% of the nominal amount of the Fractional Bonds issued.
+To offset the payment of this fee by the Issuer, WAT has agreed to pay certain fees, costs and expenses of the Issuer e.g., fees payable to the administrator and the Issuer’s corporate service provider.
+Therefore, WAT charges fees to both the Issuer and customers who subscribe and redeem Fractional Bonds from the Issuer for the different services it provides.

 Affiliates of WAT (being currently shareholders in WAT) and/or WAT staff may hold investments in Fractional Bonds and may make money from these activities.
 For example, , persons (being either affiliates, WAT staff and/or any other person) may invest in Fractional Bonds in order to allow the Issuer to issue such bonds in minimum sizes – typically of £100,000 and multiples thereof.
 In such circumstances, WAT will ordinarily waive the early redemption fee of 0.25% for such persons (on an arms’ length basis and in recognition of the financing service being provided) but this could result in a conflict of interest e.g., between an affiliate of WAT providing this service and customers of the platform relating to the subscription and redemption of the Fractional Bonds.